2025-26 college football bowl confidence picks, predictions, computer rankings

 2025-26 college football bowl games: Confidence picks, pool predictions, computer rankings, projections

-SportsLine's computer model has revealed its 2025-26 college football bowl confidence picks and predictions
+SportsLine's computer model has revealed its 2025-26 college football bowl confidence picks and CFP predictions

 Eleven 2025-26 college football bowl games and four playoff matchup are in the books, but some bowl confidence pools remain open for entries or modifications as there are around 30 matchups remaining to make college football bowl picks on before the curtain closes on this season.
 The biggest remaining college football spread has Utah as a 15.5-point favorite over Nebraska in the Las Vegas Bowl on Wednesday, Dec.
 31 as Kyle Whittingham will coach his final game for the Utes.
 While putting faith in big favorites is a part of just about everyone's college football bowl confidence strategy, correctly predicting a couple upsets can give you a big edge in any football pools.